Keyboard shortcuts

 Quint Trace Usage

 Quint traces are model artifacts.
-Export them through the shared semantic scenario contract and execute real TUI/web flows through aura-harness rather than replaying Quint traces directly against the TUI implementation.
+Export them through the shared semantic scenario contract and execute real TUI and web flows through aura-harness rather than replaying Quint traces directly against the TUI implementation.

 9. Conformance Testing